 - Choose ‘Medical Sciences, Degree Name – Doctor of Philosophy’

-- Select Term ‘Fall 2022’ from the drop-down, then click ‘save and confirm’ and you will be routed to the next page in the application where you will choose your concentration **** Please note we only enroll students in the FALL semester each year; we do not have rolling admissions ****
+- Select Term ‘Fall 2023’ from the drop-down, then click ‘save and confirm’ and you will be routed to the next page in the application where you will choose your concentration **** Please note we only enroll students in the FALL semester each year; we do not have rolling admissions ****

 - Choose your PRIMARY concentration of interest from the drop-down list under ‘Additional Information’